Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

         sudo apt-get install ffmpeg

-* Then you can install OBS with the following commands:
+* Then you can install OBS with the following commands, make sure you enabled the multiverse repo in Ubuntu's software center:

         sudo add-apt-repository ppa:obsproject/obs-studio
         sudo apt-get update && sudo apt-get install obs-studio